There are two ways to access webmail:

 Next up is Compose.
 This is the Link to select to send an email.
 After clicking the link, you will get a blank email form.
 To send it to someone whose address is in your Personal Address Book, click on the Addresses button, and select the person, or people you wish to send the email to.
 There are check boxes to indicate whether they should be put in the To line, or the Cc (Carbon copy) line, or Bcc (Blind carbon copy) field.
 Once you choose a name, and select a field, click the Use Addresses button.
 This takes you back to the email blank, where your recipient is automatically inserted into the field you selected.
 Now fill in the rest of the details, such as Subject and Enter the email message in the large box.
 Scroll down and click the send button.
 That completes the composing and sending of an email message.

 To view your messages, look at the left hand column.
 If the Inbox is highlighted, it will have a number after it.
 That is the number of messages you have in your box.
 Click on Inbox, and open it up.
 Your messages will be listed by who sent them, date sent, and subject.
 If the message is junk, and you wish to delete it, click in the small check box in front of the message.
 Then Click the Delete button.
 To move a message to a different folder, mark the check box in front of the message.
 Go up the pull-down menu and select the folder you wish to move the message into.
 Then click on the Move button.

 When you are finished with Webmail you should always exit by signing out.
-The link to Sign Out is in the upper right corner.
+The link to log out is in the upper right corner.
 This will take you to a confirmation screen that will verify that you have signed out of Webmail.
 This is the end of the tutorial.
 You now know how to use Webmail, specifically SquirrelMail.
 You can now return to your main cPanel page.
-Remember, you do not have to login to cPanel to access your webmail, you can access it by using "http://yourdomain.com/webmail/" (replace "your domain" with your actual domain name) in your browser.